 Hi there!
 My name is Tetyana.
 I run this blog and the associated Tumblr, Twitter, and Pinterest accounts.
-I have an Honours BSc in Neuroscience and an MSc in Neuroscience, both from the University of Toronto.
+I have an Honours BSc in Neuroscience and an MSc in Medical Science, both from the University of Toronto.
 I love laughing, long walks, Pink Lady apples, and good beer.
 I live and work in Toronto.

 Why Science of Eating Disorders?